 In France, cider must be made solely from apples.

-An alcoholic beverage made from original base containing saltzer or malt, but then stripped of malt character and then flavored.
+A flavored beverage is an alcoholic beverage made from original base containing seltzer or malt, but then stripped of malt character and then flavored.

 These drinks are also referred to as flavored alcohol beverages and colloquially called “alcopops” or “malternatives,” among numerous other names.